 NOTE: Use recommended hole size for type of wood being used according to chart on the back page of these instructions.

-7. Place lag thread into drilled hole and drive lag thread into wood post using the articulating portion of the fitting as a lever to rotate the lag end of fitting.
+7. Place lag thread into hole and drive lag thread into wood post using a 3/16" hex (Allen) wrench.
+Stop turning when the lag threads on the fitting are fully within the wood post.